Omoshola Owolabi

 The hard problem in supply chain planning is not the algorithm.
 It is making the algorithm's reasoning visible enough that a human expert will act on it.
 That insight is what Nexus is built around.
 A supply chain intelligence platform in Rust that treats demand, lead times, and supplier reliability as probability distributions instead of point estimates, runs Monte Carlo simulation across thousands of scenarios, and surfaces recommendations through an agentic layer a procurement team can interrogate.
 The full architecture is in code.
 Temporal graph kernel, BOM/MRP/procurement modules, GraphQL API, React interface.
 The thing the system ships is not the recommendation.
 It is the trust the recommendation earns.

-Once agents start paying each other, hiring each other, and splitting value
+agents start paying each other, hiring each other, and splitting value across

-across multi-step workflows with no human in the loop, cognition is only half
+multi-step workflows with no human in the loop, cognition is only half the

 open form.
 XAP (the eXchange Agent Protocol) and the